 The biggest drawback with this visa is the annual quota of 65,000, which invariable gets used extremely quickly.
 There are an additional 20,000 lots reserved for Master's degree holders.
 The USCIS renews the quota on the 1st of April, the floodgates open, and it's a mad scramble to get your application in.
 In 2013, the whole year's cap was reached in just 5 days.
-The kicker is, if you're lucky enough to get approved you can't actually move to the US and start work until October 1st that year.
+The kicker is that if you're lucky enough to get approved you can't actually move to the US and start work until October 1st of that year.

 If your job doesn't fit into that time-frame, tough luck.
 As you can imagine this is inviable for many startups, and they will simply refuse to sponsor H-1Bs.

 If you're a citizen of Singapore or Chile then you can apply for the H-1B1 visa; a derivation of the H1-B that doesn't have the quota problems.

 |Requirements||Specialty occupation (i.e. software engineering) and a Bachelor's degree, or 12 years experience|